hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 minds and they may never learn Academic Skills should they become a Hero on an Advance Roll.
-Savage: Savage Orcs are subject to Frenzy as detailed in the Psychology section of the Mordheim rulebook.
+Savage: Savage Orcs are subject to Frenzy as detailed in the Psychology section of the Hammerheim rulebook.
 They must always run or charge towards the nearest opponent they can see.
 If no enemy is visible they are moved under the player’s control.
 They can never use any form of armour or ranged